bobalazek/babylon-boilerplate/README.md

 ### GameManager

 That is our main object in the game.
-It handles the boot up of the game & contains the main, static variables (engine, canvas element, input manager, currently active level, ...).
+It handles the boot up of the game & contains the main, static variables (engine, canvas element, input manager, currently active world/level, ...).
 You can use it all across your codebase, as all the important variables are static.

 #### GameManager - InputManager